devdattaT/GeoRSSConverter/README.md

 This is a simple Script to convert GeoRSS formated Data to GeoJSON

-Right now it supports only Points
+Right now it supports only Points & Lines

 ## How to Run